pd-dev-vicomtech/ClinIDMap/README.md

 ## APPLICATION

-**Mapping**  is a tool for mapping identifiers (ID, codes) between clinical ontologies and lexical resources.
+**ClinIDMap**  is a tool for mapping identifiers (ID, codes) between clinical ontologies and lexical resources.

 The tool interlinks identifiers from UMLS, SMOMED-CT, ICD-10, the corresponding Wikipedia articles and WordNet synsets.
 It's main goal is to provide semantic interoperability across the clinical concepts from various knowledge bases.